 Man, two juveniles nabbed in aggravated robbery

-A 20-year-old man and two juveniles were arrested Monday on aggravated robbery charges after a 17-year-old told police he was jumped in his garage and had some cash, his phone and a video game system taken.
+YOUNGSTOWN — A 20-year-old man and two juveniles were arrested Monday on aggravated robbery charges after a 17-year-old told police he was jumped in his garage and had some cash, his phone and a video game system taken.

 Police were called about 10:55 a.m to a South Side home, where the teen told officers he was in the garage listening to music on headphones when a man jumped him from behind and started punching him.